Sl-Alex/SmartWatch/README.md

 # Hardware
 Both schematic and PCB were created with KiCAD.
 KiCAD project is located in the [PCB](./PCB) subfolder.
 Project uses components from my [KiCAD_libs](https://github.com/Sl-Alex/KiCAD_libs) repository.<br />
 **Status**: Finished.
 PCB is assembled, all HW features are tested and work as expected.
+Standby current (without BLE) is about 250uA, active mode (display and all peripherals are on) consumes about 65mA.
+BLE module itself consumes about 1mA average current.

 # Software
 Project is created in [EmBitz](http://www.emblocks.org/web/)<br />